 THE SQUIRE FOUNDATION is a non-profit empowerment foundation, dedicated to civic and educational programs for artists, curators and all manner of creative people.

-SQUIRE is committed to cultivating a global perspective through engaging with the aesthetics of contemporary art, in all it’s forms, on a local level.
-Established in memory of Morris Bear Squire, the SQUIRE Artist-in-Residence program plays an important supportive role for the arts in greater Southern California by bringing national and international artists to Santa Barbara and the Tri-County areas during the Spring and Fall of each calendar year.
+The Squire Foundation is committed to cultivating a global perspective through engaging with the aesthetics of contemporary art, in all it’s forms, on a local level.
+Established in memory of Morris Bear Squire, The Squire Foundation Artist-in-Residence program plays an important supportive role for the arts in greater Southern California by bringing national and international artists to Santa Barbara and the Tri-County areas during the Spring and Fall of each calendar year.

-Since 2014, SQUIRE has offered a comprehensive range of Artist-in-Residence programming.
+Since 2014, The Squire Foundation has offered a comprehensive range of Artist-in-Residence programming.

 ESTABLISHED ARTIST RESIDENCY